remuruge/FeatureEngineering/README.md

 Attribute Information:
-* Cement: measured in kg in a m3 mixture
+* Cement - measured in kg in a m3 mixture
-* Blast: measured in kg in a m3 mixture
+* Blast  - measured in kg in a m3 mixture
-* Flyash: measured in kg in a m3 mixture
+* Flyash - measured in kg in a m3 mixture
-* Water: measured in kg in a m3 mixture
+* Water  - measured in kg in a m3 mixture
-* Superplasticizer: measured in kg in a m3 mixture
+* Superplasticizer - measured in kg in a m3 mixture
-* Coarse Aggregate: measured in kg in a m3 mixture
+* Coarse Aggregate - measured in kg in a m3 mixture
-* Fine Aggregate: measured in kg in a m3 mixture
+* Fine Aggregate - measured in kg in a m3 mixture
-* Age: day (1~365)
+* Age - day (1~365)
-* Concrete compressive strengthmeasured in MPa
+* Concrete compressive strength - measured in MPa

 Learning Outcomes:
 * Exploratory Data Analysis